KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 Domicile Rule 14N

-• The candidates who have studied TEN full academic years in Kannada Medium from 1st standard to 10th standard in places outside the state of Karnataka.
+• A student who has studied TEN full academic years in the Kannada medium from 1st standard to 10th standard in places outside the state of Karnataka.
 Such candidates need not appear for the Kannada Language Test conducted by KEA.

 No